Emergent Causal-Geometric Dynamics Across Depth in Large Language Models: Conclusion

-This work has several limitations.
-First, our analysis focuses on a single class of tasks and model architectures, and it remains unclear how broadly the identified geometric schema generalizes across tasks, modalities, or training regimes.
+\paragraph{Limitations and Future Work.} This work has several limitations.
+First, our investigation focuses on a single class of modular tasks, a specific large natural text dataset, and three model families, and it remains unclear how broadly the identified causal-geometric schema generalizes across tasks, modalities, or training regimes.
 Second, while we identify a sharp transition from context-processing to prediction-forming computation, the relationship between early-layer context geometry (e.g. dimensionality expansion) and the emergence of prediction-aligned angular codes is not yet understood.
 One possibility is that early layers prepare a high-dimensional contextual basis from which late layers select and stabilize angularly organized predictive directions, but this hypothesis remains speculative.
-Finally, our analysis emphasizes representations averaged across contexts and does not address the context-dependent dynamics by which token representations are transformed during multi-step or algorithmic tasks, where intermediate state evolution may play a dominant role.
+Finally, our analysis emphasizes representations averaged across contexts and does not address the context-dependent within-sequence dynamics.